jiayingg/Machine-Learning-1-Regression/README.md

 - Feature selection & Lasso
 - Nearest neighbor & kernel regression

-You will also become familiar with and implement fundamental techniques that are core to all of machine learning, beyond regression, such as cross validation, bias-variance tradeoff, gradient descent and coordinate descent.
+also some fundamental techniques that are core to all of machine learning, beyond regression, such as:
+- Cross validation
+- Bias-variance tradeoff
+- Gradient descent
+- Coordinate descent.